✨ Get to know Boldin’s AI Planner Assistant

 It is a basic human need to have friendships and connect with other people.
 And, work friendships also deliver a sense of belonging that we crave.

 Friendships can sometimes be difficult to cultivate in retirement.
-Besides work, joining clubs or a sport team, going to coffee at a regular time everyday and connecting with other patrons, and attending meet ups are great ways to find people you might enjoy spending time with.
+Besides work, joining clubs or a sports team, going to coffee at a regular time every day and connecting with other patrons, and attending meetups are great ways to find people you might enjoy spending time with.

 Learning new skills and having new experiences is an important component of healthy aging.
 Participating in new activities is proven to help you maintain brain function and prevent mental decline.